Halil Akbunar

-Halil Akbunar (born 9 November 1993) is a Turkish professional footballer who plays as a winger for Süper Lig club Eyüpspor and the Turkey national team.
+Halil Akbunar (born 9 November 1993) is a Turkish professional footballer who plays as a winger for TFF 1.
+Lig club Bursaspor and the Turkey national team.

 Club career

 Akbunar was promoted to the senior team of Göztepe in January 2012 after graduating from their youth academy.
 On 26 August 2015 he joined Elaziğspor on loan.
 Halil made his Süper Lig debut for Göztepe in a 2–2 draw against Fenerbahçe, on 12 August 2017.

 On 4 July 2022, he signed a three-year contract with Westerlo in Belgium.

 On 12 January 2023, Akbunar returned to Turkey and signed a three-and-a-half-year contract with Eyüpspor.
 On 8 July 2023, he joined Süper Lig newcomer Pendikspor on loan.

+On 21 December 2025, he signed with Bursaspor and scored his first goal for the club against Adanaspor.

 International career

 Akbunar made his senior debut for Turkey on 27 March 2021 in a World Cup qualifier against Norway.